-Ensure your locomotive is in the forward direction, then turn on F0 to illuminate the headlight.
+Ensure your locomotive is in the forward direction, then turn on F0 to illuminate the headlight and spool up the dynamo.
 Reverse the locomotive direction to turn off the headlight and turn on the backup light.
-Pressing F0 a second time will turn off the headlight and backup light outputs.
+Pressing F0 a second time will turn off the dynamo, headlight, and backup light.